ma11hew28/dotfiles/README.md

 ## Update

-1. Restart Terminal and change directory to this project.

-       cd ~/dotfiles
+1. Do install step 2.
 2. Update this project.

        git pull

-2. Update all the Vim packages, as above.
+3. Update all the Vim packages, as above.

-3. Do install steps 5–7.
+4. Do install steps 5–7.

 ## Uninstall

-1. Restart Terminal and change directory to this project.

-       cd ~/dotfiles
+1. Do install step 2.
 2. Uninstall dotfiles.

        zsh uninstall.zsh